-- Prior to the commencement of operation, an Operational Traffic Management Plan (OTMP) must be prepared by a suitably qualified person to mitigate traffic impacts associated with the use of the facility, including consideration of other traffic generated at the port, including from other infrastructure projects in the vicinity of the site.
+- E6.
+Prior to the commencement of operation, an Operational Traffic Management Plan (OTMP) must be prepared by a suitably qualified person to the satisfaction of the Planning Secretary to mitigate traffic impacts associated with the use of the facility, including consideration of other traffic generated at the port, including from other infrastructure projects in the vicinity of the site.
 The OTMP must be prepared in consultation with Council, City of Sydney Council, EPA, the Port Authority and TfNSW.
-The OTMP must: - (a) be prepared by a suitably qualified and experienced person(s); - (b) detail vehicle routes, access and parking arrangements, including the preparation of an on-site parking management guide; - (c) include as Driver Code of Conduct to: - (i) minimise conflicts with other road users; - (ii) minimise road traffic noise, in accordance with Condition E7; - (iii) ensure truck drivers use specified routes; - (iv) ensure no queuing or parking outside the site boundary, unless otherwise approved (on Port Authority land) by the Port Authority; - (v) ensure adherence to all on-site and off-site speed limits; - (vi) require all loading and unloading to be undertaken on site; and - (vii) require all vehicles to enter and exit the site in a forward direction; - (d) include a Heavy Vehicle Management Plan to the satisfaction of Council; and - (e) include a program to monitor the effectiveness of these measures.
+The OTMP must: - (a) be prepared by a suitably qualified and experienced person(s); - (b) detail vehicle routes, access and parking arrangements, including the preparation of an on-site parking management guide; - (c) include as Driver Code of Conduct to: - (i) minimise conflicts with other road users; - (ii) minimise road traffic noise, in accordance with Condition E7; - (iii) ensure truck drivers use specified routes; - (iv) ensure no queuing or parking outside the site boundary, unless otherwise approved (on Port Authority land) by the Port Authority; - (v) ensure adherence to all on-site and off-site speed limits; - (vi) require all loading and unloading to be undertaken on site; and - (vii) require all vehicles to enter and exit the site in a forward direction; - (d) include a Heavy Vehicle Management Plan to the satisfaction of Council; - (e) include measures to minimise vehicle movements during the morning peak periods; - (f) detail the hourly truck movements to ensure that the maximum truck movements per day and per hour in Condition F3 are not exceeded and to minimise movements during peak periods; and - (g) include a program to monitor the effectiveness of these measures.